Otruch/dice-js/README.md

 callback : function(value) :
-function called when the dice is ending to roll. parameter : value : the final value of the dice.
+function called when the dice is ending to roll. parameter : value : the final value of the dice, false if the dice is allready rolling